intelligent-systems-course/planet-wars/README.md

 too limited.

 Your best bet is to write your own script that does what you want, and have it call the engine.
-Have a look at the function play(...) in  api/engine.py .
-You can write a script that sets up the bots in the way you need and calls that function.
+Have a look at the function play(...) in  api/engine.py, or have it run a by itself.
+See experiment.py for an example.

 ## Changes from last year's challenge

 The codebase has been rewritten entirely, so bots from last year won't work.
 To reduce overhead, Java is no longer supported, only python.

-The Python version has been upgraded to version 3.

-The game can now be played in two modes: full information and imperfect information.
-This is also the case in the [Galcon game](http://www.galcon.com/flash); later levels reduce the amount of information you see.